 Use water butts

 “When watering the garden use water butts first so there is capacity to collect water in summer downpours,” says Barter.
-After all, there is much point in having a water butt if it is constantly full and overflowing.
+After all, there isn't much point in having a water butt if it's constantly full and overflowing.

 Find out how to install a water butt